bradleysepos/marsh/README.markdown

 ...
 ```

+All paths are relative to the configuration file directory.
 See the `example` directory for a more extensive configuration example.

 Documents